osbox68/Repo/06-Projects/02-i18n/README.md

 It's normal to have merge conflicts every now and then, minimize the risk by pushing and merging on a regular basis!

 ## Browser Tabs
-It takes a village... and our browser tabs are no exception.
-Get yourself set up for success by pinning (right click on the tab and select 'pin') the following tabs in your browser for easy access to help while coding:
+By now, we likely know how many browser tabs we have open at a time in order to code 😂.
+So let's get ourselves set up for success by pinning (right click on the tab and select 'pin') the following tabs in your browser for easy access to help while coding:
 - [Search through Kitt lectures](https://kitt.lewagon.com/knowledge/lectures)
 - [Frequent Rails Error Messages](https://github.com/Eschults/useful_stuff#pgerror-fatal-myapp_development-does-not-exist)
 - [Tutorials](https://kitt.lewagon.com/knowledge/tutorials)